 - MaxxiSAMe – This is a supplement for older dogs.
 Seems to slow down the progression of dementia in dogs, but also improves liver function, decreases inflammation in joints and improves your dog’s mood.
 Available at Amazon.

 - Hemp Dog Chews – a nice way to calm an anxious older dog.
-Dog treats that relieve pain and stiffness, anxiety and depression and inflammation in your dog’s body.
+Hemp dog treats that relieve pain and stiffness, anxiety and depression and inflammation in your dog’s body.

 - Thundershirt – Thundershirts can be very calming to a dog who is confused and anxious.
 Similar to being embraced or hugged, it gives a dog a feeling of security and calm.
 I’d suggest that a Thundershirt could be your pet’s new everyday clothing.